Do you want to integrate payment gateway and get paid online without any hassle?

 For demonstration purposes, I’m going to start from the very beginning.
 Let’s start from the blank.
 Click in the New Blank Form box.

 Once you click the New Blank Form box, you will be taken to the Form Fields tab of the plugin.
-While you are here, you will find 3 different sections named Product Fields, Payment Method Fields, and General Fields.
+Here, you will get three different sections named Product Fields, Payment Method Fields, and General Fields.

 To integrate your payment gateway first, you have to configure the Product Fields section.